akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 ## Attributes Reference

-The following are the return attributes:
+The following attributes are returned:

-* `json` — The fully expanded template with variables and all sub-templates resolved.
+* `json` — The fully expanded template with variables and all nested templates resolved.